-The EC-Grade 6 generalist certification program is for students seeking a Texas teacher certification in elementary school classrooms.
+The Bachelor of Science (B.S.) in Education with a certification in EC-Grade 6 Core Subjects/Generalist program is for students seeking a Texas teacher certification in elementary school classrooms.
 It is a heavily field-based program, with students spending extensive time in early childhood and elementary classes.
-Students receive a Bachelor of Science (B.S.) in Interdisciplinary Studies (INST) through a series of field-based programs and classroom work with the completion of 122-124 credit hours.
+Students receive a Bachelor of Science (B.S.) in Education through a series of field-based programs and classroom work with the completion of 122-124 credit hours.

 Undergraduate students are required to follow and maintain all student responsibilities in order to remain in the program.